pattonsgirl/CEG3120/Projects/Project3/README.md

    - Explanation of and link to `Dockerfile`
    - Instructions to build and push container image to your DockerHub repository
       - Add instructions to create PAT && recommended PAT scope
+   - Link to DockerHub repository with your site image

 3. Connections to instances within the VPC:
    - Description of purpose for configuring in `/etc/hosts` AND / OR `.ssh/config` files.